 Vendors are the new oil, so be ready to manage them.
-Increasing landscape infographics of startup vendors are only the first signals.
+Increasing landscape infographics of startup vendors is only the first signal.

 How do you choose your doctor?
 I know only two types of people.
-The ones like me, trusting blindly the system.
+The ones like me, trusting the system blindly.
 No research.
 I just choose according to the availability and closeness.
-And the ones like my partner, always asking for recommendations from trusted people.
-In general, such persons work or have a close relative in the health care system.
+And the ones like my partner, who always seek recommendations from trusted people.
+In general, such people work or have a close relative in the healthcare system.
 And they always know where to go.

-Then I thought I got the same issue at work.
-I cannot see people in 2020 still performing impossible operations at Excel, while so many specialized tools exist online.
-Here I was.
-I had to find the best software, but no one to ask.
+Then I thought I had the same issue at work.
+I cannot see people in 2020 still performing impossible operations on Excel, while so many specialized tools exist online.
+Here, I was looking to find the best software, but there was no one to ask.
 How to start the search?

-I always look first for the technology landscape.
+I always look first at the technology landscape.
 You know, these infographics showing the list of startups per domain (see image above).
 They can sometimes get crazy (the MarTech 5000 landscape references 7K vendors in one picture!).
-But technological landscapes of IT companies reflect our Vendor economy.
+But the technological landscapes of IT companies reflect our Vendor economy.